varocarras/IC2/README.md

 # IC2 - P2P RTC Penetration Testing Framework

+⚠️ Disclaimer: For Research & Educational Use Only ⚠️

+IC2 is a powerful penetration testing framework designed for security research and adversary simulation.
+This tool includes functionality capable of bypassing Windows Defender mechanisms, executing payloads, and exfiltrating sensitive data.
+Due to its offensive capabilities, IC2 should only be deployed in controlled, isolated, and virtualized environments.
+Unauthorized or malicious use of this framework may violate legal and ethical guidelines.
+Users are responsible for ensuring compliance with applicable laws and obtaining proper authorization before executing tests.
+The developers assume no liability for misuse.

 ## Introduction
  - This penetration testing framework was developed to help launch an attack, both anonymously and efficiently, without the need of deploying a permanent C2.
  - This framework provides the ability to create a unique payload that communicates to the client directly through RTC.